aws/codecatalyst-blueprints/packages/blueprints/blueprint-builder/assets/getting-started.md

 ## Set Up

 We highly recommend you use [vscode](https://code.visualstudio.com/).
 This repo is set up to link things properly when using VScode.
-Although plugins also exist for vimlords.
-Many gitignored files will be invisible in vim and may cause annoying problems.
-We highly recommend you develop on mac or a cloud desktop running linux.
+Many gitignored files will be invisible in vim and may cause problems.
+We recommend you develop on mac or a cloud desktop running linux.
 This guide assumes you are using a mac and are using `yarn`, the same commands work with `npm`.

 ### Make sure you have